-Applicants for a second undergraduate degree must complete the New Applicant online application by the dates specified in the Application Deadlines section hereafter.
+Applicants for a second undergraduate degree must complete the New Applicant online application (Second Degree student type) by the dates specified in the Application Deadlines section hereafter.
 The official transcript of the previously earned undergraduate degree must be submitted.
-After completing their application, applicants should contact infodesk.aus.edu to request admission as applicants for a second degree.

 To be considered for admission, applicants must meet the minimum established university admission requirements, as well as any additional requirements specific to the degree program they are applying for.
 For details, refer to Program Admission Requirements under First-Year Admission earlier in this section of the catalog.